 Celebrate what’s been accomplished and how you arrived where you are.
 For example, about a month after a merger, one brand held a “retirement” party for the old logo.
 It might seem silly, but memories were shared and employees had that moment they needed to say goodbye before moving on.

-Taking your company public is not a big event—it’s a HUGE event.
-Whenever a company announces its IPO (initial public offering), there’s a reason to celebrate.
-It means more investors, a large influx of cash, and a new chapter in company history.
+Taking your company public is not a big event—it’s a HUGE one.
+When a company announces its IPO there’s a reason for team members to celebrate.
+Among other things, it means the start of a new chapter in the company’s history.

 Golden arches.
 Mouse ears.
 An apple missing a bite.
 These iconic brand marks are naturally associated with companies and products.
 But, more importantly, they are associated with the unique feelings you get when you either think about the brand or your past interactions with it.
 So why not take time to celebrate your own?

 A company is only as good as its products or inventions.
 As such, the invention or patent of a groundbreaking product can become the focal point of a company celebration.
-For example, Coca-Cola owns many brands, but the original formula will always be the organization’s most iconic product.
-It makes sense that Coca-Cola would celebrate a milestone for its flagship product, Coke.
-And that’s just what they did in 2015, marking the 100th Anniversary of its bottle design.
-To celebrate, the company created an interactive digital timeline that starts in 1899—the year the company began bottling—and extends through all of its major milestones in product packaging.
+For example, Apple has create a great many products consumers can’t live without, but the iPhone and Mac will likely remain the company’s[JS2] most iconic products.
+So It makes sense that Apple would celebrate a milestone while also introducing innovations to those products.
+To celebrate, Apple used the launch of the iPhone X to mark the 10th anniversary of the iPhone.
+In 2018, Apple celebrated the 20th anniversary of the iMac.

 Take the Ford Motor Company, for example.
 We would anticipate Ford doing something for the 120th anniversary of its founding.
 Yet there is a huge opportunity in 2022, the year preceding the anniversary, to mark the 90th anniversary of Ford inventing the V-8 engine, a milestone that carries value industrywide and highlights Ford innovation more directly.